-Around day 35, the first stage of gestation, or embryogenesis, ends and the second will begin.
+Around day 35 during week five, the first stage of gestation, or embryogenesis, ends and the second will begin.
 The puppies’ organs have begun to form at this stage, and will now be known as a fetus.
 The weight of the fetus will dramatically increase in weight at this time up to as much as 75 percent.

 There is less risk of developmental issues at this stage, but you should continue to use caution when it comes to rough play and strenuous exercise.
 Your dog’s weight will likely increase, and her appetite should follow suit, but it isn’t a big deal if this doesn’t happen yet.
 You can adjust your dog’s diet as needed, but avoid changing it dramatically.

 Now is finally when you will have to adjust your dog’s diet if you haven’t already.
-Your dog actually may seem to have a decreased appetite, caused from the discomfort her pregnancy is causing.
+Your dog may have a decreased appetite, caused from the discomfort of her pregnancy.
 However, she will require a high-energy diet with lots of protein which may be most easily accomplished through changing her meal plan to smaller meals throughout the day instead of two big ones.
 You may even add a multivitamin to her diet if your veterinarian recommends it.